canonical/ubuntu-pro-for-wsl/docs/dev/reference/09-qa-process-reference.md

 ## Packaging QA

-To prepare the release to LTS, the following procedure is be completed to ensure quality:
+To prepare the release to LTS, the following procedure is being completed to ensure quality:

 -   All autopkgtests pass.
 Unit tests are executed as autopkgtests.
-Running higher level tests would require a Windows VM.
+Running higher-level tests would require a Windows VM.
 It is not available in autopkgtest at the moment.
-Even if wsl-pro service tests could run in a VM, they wouldn't test anything real.
+Even if wsl-pro-service tests could run in a VM, they wouldn't test anything real.
 -   The package does not break when upgrading.
 -   The binary is identical to the CI build, with only Debian packaging changes.
 -   The copyrights and changelog are up to date.